Education, Psychology/Mental Health, Sex, Social Work, Women's Issues

 Interviewed by: The Denver Post, PBS, Denver7, 9NEWS

-AnnJanette Alejano-Steele, Ph.D., is an associate dean in the College of Professional Studies at Metropolitan State University of Denver.
+AnnJanette Alejano-Steele, Ph.D., is the associate vice president for the Office of Graduate Studies at Metropolitan State University of Denver.
 Her health psychology expertise is focused on local and global multicultural issues, including reproductive health access for low-income populations, and comprehensive health services for victims of human trafficking.

 Alejano-Steele has been teaching at MSU Denver since 1996, where she is tenured in the Departments of Psychology and Women's Studies.
 Alejano-Steele served as interim chair of the Department of Social Work and was director of Gender Institute for Teaching and Advocacy from 2006 to 2009.
 She created and coordinated the Human Trafficking Academic Response Team, which consists of ten academic departments designed to provide wrap around academic services for survivors of human trafficking as a form of long-term survivorship.